 The City of Greater Dandenong has moved from biennial to annual valuations in line with the state government changes introduced from 1 July 2018.
 The valuation function is now centralised with the Valuer-General of Victoria.
-Valuation figures used in this 2022-23 Proposed Budget report are not yet certified valuations provided by the Valuer General's office.
+Valuation figures used in this 2022-23 Budget report are final certified valuations provided by the Valuer General's office.